What's a Cover Crop? The Benefits You Need in Your Vegetable Garden

 Cover crop growing tips

 Fall is the perfect time to consider improving the soil for spring and summer planting.
 Should you mulch?
 Should you cover it with plastic?
-Instead of allowing the ground to remain bare all winter, consider planting cover crops.
+Instead of allowing the ground to remain bare all winter, you need to be planting cover crops.

 Why should I grow a cover crop?